asim/dev/model/README.md

 ### Restrictions

 To maintain all indexes properly, all fields must be filled out when saving.
-This sometimes requires a `Read, Modify, Save` pattern.
+This sometimes requires a `Read, Modify, Write` pattern.
 In other words, partial updates will break indexes.

 This could be avoided later if model does the loading itself.